Meta Title: Managing Joint Ventures in M&A at a High Scale

-Why take this approach over a traditional buyout?
+Why take this approach?

 It was really due to the competition in the space, you have to find a way to differentiate yourself when there are 20 other players doing the same thing.
 Some are better capitalized than others, which is obviously an important thing.

 If somebody gets better leverage in their credit agreements or debt package, they can afford to pay a higher multiple.
 So you just have to find a way to differentiate yourself.